 Personalised novels built around his name, his personality, his world.
 Something he'll show everyone.

-Personalised hip flask — the classic, but executed properly.
-Engraved with his initials or a brief message.
+Personalised hip flask — engraved with his initials or a brief message.
 Choose stainless steel or pewter, not the cheap options.
+Shop engraved hip flasks on Amazon →

 Men are generally more receptive to consumable gifts than women — things that get used without taking up permanent space.